sdhina/epfldatadynamos/index.md

 The Wikispeedia game is composed of 4604 articles and their metadata from the original Wikipedia, including article categories, content and linking relations.
-The articles range from Alexander the Great to the United States and are layered inside of categories ranging from countries to famous people:
+The articles range from Alexander the Great to the United States and are layered inside of categories ranging from countries to people:
 {% include articles_distribution.html %}

 As players navigate from one article to another they visit articles organized under different categories arbitrarily created by wikipedia to group information and facilitate search.
 Interestingly, players do not systematically converge to articles on dominant categories!